yyzhuang1991/Crisis-Social-Cues/README.md

 # Crisis-Social-Cues
 -----
-This repository contains the dataset released in the paper: Recognizing Social Cues in Crisis Situations.
+This repository contains the annotation guideline and the dataset released in the paper: Recognizing Social Cues in Crisis Situations.

-The training, development and test data could be found in the *data* directory.
+**Dataset** : The training, development and test data could be found in the *data* directory.
 Each file contains two columns: the tweet ID and the human-annotated social cue type.

+**Annotation Guideline**: The annotation guideline could be accessed at [this Google Doc](https://docs.google.com/document/d/1lLsVDd7bZMex9jhAOZqsahefpUQWV9hEi7a3KxagOQY/edit?usp=sharing).

 -----
 ## Contact